Dr Dhruv Parekh MBBS (Hons), PhD, MRCP (UK), FFICM

 Birmingham, B15 2WB

 Dr Dhruv Parekh is an Associate Professor in Critical Care and Respiratory Medicine at the University of Birmingham, Consultant in Intensive Care and Respiratory at the University Hospitals Birmingham NHS Foundation Trust.
-He is Deputy Theme lead for Acute Care Research and Programme Director of the Birmingham NIHR/Wellcome Clinical Research Facility.
+He is Theme Lead for Acute Care Research and Director of the Birmingham NIHR/Wellcome Clinical Research Facility.
 His research interests are developing novel therapies in ARDS, lung fibrosis, perioperative inflammation, sepsis and critical care.

 ORCID ID: 0000-0002-1508-8362